chrisekelley/coconut/README.md

 ## Setup

+Use pouch.watchr to compile your coffeescripts automatically.

 This app is designed to sync with a central server for configuration data.
 Create another couch called coconut-central.
 Upload samplejson/coconut.config to it.

 You can also create another couch to sync data to it.
 See the name for synchronization_target in samplejson/coconut.config.

+The first time the app runs, enter the url to coconut-central.

 To login to the app, seed the coconut couch with samplejson/user.admin and user.john.
 If you're coconut-central is setup properly, it may have already sync'd these users over.
 If not, well here you go.